-- made solely upon the petition and any response thereto and without oral argument. - (2) On Initiative of the Court.
+- made solely upon the petition, any response thereto, and any briefs filed under Rule 28.1, and is made without oral argument. - (2) On Initiative of the Court.
 The determination by the Supreme Court whether to certify for review upon its own initiative pursuant to N.C.G.S. § 7A-31 is made without prior notice to the parties and without oral argument. - (3) Orders; Filing and Service.
 Any determination to certify for review and any determination not to certify made in response to a petition will be recorded by the Supreme Court in a written order.
 The clerk of the Supreme Court will forthwith enter such order, deliver a copy thereof to the clerk of the Court of Appeals, and mail copies to all parties.
 The cause is docketed in the Supreme Court upon entry of an order of certification by the clerk of the Supreme Court.